mwee/Comestibles/README.md

 Hello World!
 This is Comestibles.

-For our documentation of project 3.2, please see the MVP / Teamwork file linked from [the README.md file in the doc folder](doc/README.md).
+For our documentation of project 3.3, please see the appropriate files in the [the README.md file in the doc folder](doc/README.md).

 MVP Heroku url: https://intense-reef-6286.herokuapp.com/